Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

     - (`ncn-m001#`) Execute `management-nodes-rollout` on a group of worker nodes.
       The list of worker nodes can be manually edited if it is undesirable to rebuild/upgrade all of the workers with one execution.

+       **`NOTE`** Since we need to ensure at least two worker nodes (iSCSI SBPS targets) remain healthy after each rollout batch to maintain high availability for iSCSI SBPS, we can rollout one more worker other than canary node to be labeled with `iuf-prevent-rollout=true` followed by rest of the worker nodes rollout.

         ```bash
         WORKER_NODES=$(kubectl get node | grep -P 'ncn-w\d+' | grep -v $WORKER_CANARY |  awk '{print $1}' | xargs)
         echo $WORKER_NODES